ABOUT

 Her practice exists at the sacred crossroads of identity, memory, and belonging—serving as both sanctuary and megaphone.
 It is a space to hold what’s been silenced, to name what’s been stolen, and to celebrate what persists.
 She does not create to be seen alone, but to make visible those the world too often refuses to look at.

-Through TFOM, she created an opportunity that brought together various voices and communities that might have never crossed paths otherwise.
-It wasn’t just about programming—it was about intentionally curating moments that bridge gaps and open doors.
+Through TFOMS, she created an opportunity that brought together various voices and communities that might have never crossed paths otherwise.
+It wasn’t just about programming, it was about intentionally curating moments that bridge gaps and open doors.
 She welcomed people into spaces they may have never known about or considered stepping foot in, expanding access and redefining what’s possible.
 This is more than just community building; it’s legacy in the making.

 Jasmine is deeply committed to the radical act of amplification.
 Her work challenges dominant narratives while inviting tenderness, reflection, and accountability.
 Through storytelling, curation, and convening, she builds platforms where marginalized voices are not simply included, but centered, honored, and held.

-As a multidisciplinary visual artist and curator, she designs exhibitions that carry emotional gravity and urgency.
-As a conversation facilitator and cultural worker, she curates spaces of truth-telling and deep witnessing, where dialogue becomes a form of healing.
+As an Interdisciplinary Artist and Curator, she designs exhibitions that carry emotional gravity and urgency.
+As a conversation facilitator, she curates spaces of truth-telling and deep witnessing, where dialogue becomes a form of healing.

-She is currently pursuing a MFA in Photography and Media Society at MICA and is a recipient of the Leslie King-Hammond Graduate Fellowship Award (2025–2026).
+She is currently pursuing a MFA in Photography and Media Society at The Maryland Institute College of Art (MICA) and is a recipient of the Leslie King-Hammond Graduate Fellowship Award.

 Get in Touch: